manuelarte/gowasp/README.md

 + Click on the rewards button.
 + Go to `http://localhost:8080/posts/2/comments` and check what happened.

-The app has been exploit by two vulnerabilities, CSRF and HTML Template injection.
+The app has been exploited by two vulnerabilities, CSRF and HTML Template injection.

-To avoid CSRF attacks we can validate add a CSRF cookie in our requests, and validate in the payload that the cookie and the json field match.
+To avoid CSRF attacks, we can validate add a CSRF cookie in our requests, and validate in the payload that the cookie and the json field match.
 In the template [add_edit_comment.tpl](/web/templates/posts/add_edit_comment.tpl) you can check that we are sending a csrf value in:

 ```<input type='hidden' id='csrf' name="csrf" value='{{ .csrf }}'>```

-Validate that the value that we receive from that json field matches the value that we have in the `csrf` cookie in the Request.
+Validate that the value that we receive from that JSON field matches the value that we have in the `csrf` cookie in the Request.
 Restart the application and check that you can't create comments anymore using the `win price` button.

 #### 💉🌐 HTML Template Injection

-Before we could see that we also suffered from template injection.
+Before we could see that, we also suffered from template injection.

 Run the `#Scenario 2` http requests that tries to inject a `<script>` content in your comment.

-To solve this remember to always escape/validate user input.
+To solve this, remember to always escape/validate user input.
-In this case, [Gin](https://gin-gonic.com/) provides already a mechanism against this attack, and we needed to avoid it by creating a custom function to avoid escaping the html characters.
+In this case, [Gin](https://gin-gonic.com/) already provides a mechanism against this attack, and we needed to avoid it by creating a custom function to avoid escaping the HTML characters.
-You can check [`gowasp.main`](cmd/gowasp/gowasp.go) how I created an `unsafe` function to render html content.
+You can check [`gowasp.main`](cmd/gowasp/gowasp.go) how I created an `unsafe` function to render HTML content.

 ## 📝 TODO

-+ Improve the css.
++ Improve the CSS.
 + Avoiding brute force attacks.
 + Insufficient logging when adding the comment.